whisthq/whist/webserver/docker/README.md

 ### 1. Retrieve Environment Variables

 In many circumstances, you can use the `retrieve_config.sh` script to quickly generate an initial `.env` file.
-Before running this script, you must have the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) installed and you must be logged into your Heroku account, which must have access to the `tryfractal` team on Heroku.
+Before running this script, you must have the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) installed and you must be logged into your Heroku account, which must have access to the `whist` team on Heroku.
 If you do not meet one or more of these requirements, just ask someone to send you their `.env` file.
 Otherwise, run the following command:

     bash /path/to/retrieve_config.sh